Montanejos: Waterfalls and Hot Springs – A Valencia Daytrip

-Back in 2012 I found myself living in Valencia, Spain- and this was one of the first day-trips I took out of the city with a few friends of mine.
+Back in 2012 I found myself living in Valencia, Spain- and a trip to Montanejos was one of the first day-trips I took out of the city with a few friends of mine.
 Check out the details below!:

 It was finally time to begin our “day-trip” out of Valencia with the tour companyDo-Valencia.
 I hoped this tour would give us a chance to see a different aspect of the region, and that it would maybe be a little “off the beaten track”.
 We waited outside the hostel bright and early, and were finally picked up by our expat guide Mike and our driver.
 Then, we rode about an hour out of the city, past numerous Grand-Canyon reminiscent landscape, until we arrived to our first stop.
 The group walked down a trail to the Bridal Veil Waterfall, where several locals were already there for the afternoon swimming in the pools at the bottom.
 There was a natural “water slide”, and at one point we braved the slippery rocks to take a photo standing underneath the falls.
 After a refreshing swim, we headed off to the next destination!